salesforcecli/plugin-packaging/messages/bundle_version_create.md

 # flags.wait.summary

-Number of minutes to wait for the package bundle to be created.
+Number of minutes to wait for the package bundle version to be created.

 # flags.verbose.summary